 - Franchising is a business model where the owner (franchisor) of a product, service, or method utilizes the distribution services of an affiliated dealer (franchisee).
 While most associate franchising with fast-food chains, the model can be traced back to the Singer sewing machine company.

 - Franchising as a business model can be split into three types: traditional, business-format, and social.
 Most franchising agreements in place today are business-format agreements.

 - Franchising is only successful if both parties act professionally and behave appropriately.
 This means following guidelines set out in a formal code of conduct or any applicable legislation.

 Franchising models recap

 - In a heavy-franchising model like McDonald’s the initial fee, the investment to open up a restaurant and the net worth required to operate the business are quite high.
-To keep the standards high, McDonald’s has a dedicated arm, which is in charge of land development, and that controls the rental agreement with the franchisees.
+To keep the standards high, McDonald’s has a dedicated arm, which is in charge of land development and controls the rental agreement with the franchisees.
 The franchisees, in turn, own the business and they will pay royalties to the company.

-- In a heavy-chained model, like Chick-fil-A, the initial fee to open up a restaurant, the net worth required to operate and the overall investment required is much smaller.
+- In a heavy-chained model, like Chick-fil-A, the initial fee to open up a restaurant, the net worth required to operate, and the overall investment required is much smaller.
 Indeed, the company owns the whole operation, and it accepts applications from thousands of potential franchisees each year.
 In this franchising model, therefore, the growth of opening new restaurants is much slower compared to the heavy-franchised model.
 However, the company makes much more money from the franchising operations, as it gets high royalties as a percentage of sales and it also splits profits with franchisees.
-De facto, in this model the franchisee is more like a high-profile manager than the owner of the business.
+De facto, in this model, the franchisee is more like a high-profile manager than the owner of the business.
 And in part, this is justified by the fact, that Chick-fil-A bears the costs of opening up these restaurants.